 INDEPENDENT MEDICAL EXAMINER

-Ch.
-4, §2(6): §312 Independent medical examiners are no longer precluded from being the employee’s treating provider.
-The §312 is still required to disclose any potential conflicts.
+§312 Independent medical examiners are no longer precluded from acting as the employee’s treating provider. §312 still requires disclosure of any potential conflicts.

-Ch.
-5: A new set of medical releases have been created.
-They are outlined below:
+The creation of a new set of medical releases outlined below:

 PROCEDURES FOR PAYMENT